martanne/vis/README.md

 a new span.
 An action consists of multiple changes which logically belong to each other and should thus also be reverted together.
 For example a search and replace operation is one action with possibly many changes all over the text.
-Actions are saved in a tree structure.

-A state of the text can be marked by means of a snapshotting operation.
+The text states can be marked by means of a snapshotting operation.
-Snapshotting saves a new node to the history tree and creates a fresh Action to which future changes will be appended until the next snapshot.
+Snapshotting saves a new node to the history graph and creates a fresh Action to which future changes will be appended until the next snapshot.

-The undo/redo functionality operates on such marked states and switches between them by traversing adjacent nodes in the tree.
+Actions make up the nodes of a connected digraph, each representing a state of the file at some time during the current editing session.
+The edges of the digraph represent state transitions that are supported by the editor.
+The edges are implemented as four Action pointers (`prev`, `next`, `earlier`, and `later`).

-Undo and Redo move the state of the document up and down on a single branch of the history tree, but other branches can be accessed with the Earlier and Later commands, which iterate through snapshotted states chronologically.
+The editor operations that execute the four aforementioned transitions are `undo`, `redo`,`earlier`, and `later`, respectively.
+Undo and redo behave in the traditional manner, changing the state one Action at a time.
+Earlier and later, however, traverse the states in chronological order, which may occasionally involve undoing and redoing many Actions at once.

 Properties
 ----------